United States recognition of Jerusalem as capital of Israel: Other

-Venezuelan President Nicolás Maduro defined the announcement on national television before traveling to Istanbul to preside a Non-Aligned Movement summit to discuss the position as "an illegal declaration, absolutely illegal, I would say irrational.
-A true provocation, a war declaration to the Arab people, to the Muslim people".
+After Trump's announcement, Wikipedia followed suit in listing Jerusalem as Israel's capital, and the event was listed on its "In the News" section.
+The change sparked a debate between editors.
+As of December 2017, the English and Hebrew Wikipedias said that Jerusalem was Israel's capital, while the Arabic article on Jerusalem said that Israel claimed it as its capital, but it was located in occupied Palestine.

 Following the announcement, right-wing Zionist organization World Betar called for international recognition of the Temple Mount, Nablus and Hebron.

 On December 24, Guatemalan President Jimmy Morales said that his country would relocate its embassy to Jerusalem.
 The Guatemalan embassy was moved on May 16, two days after the American embassy was moved.
 President of Bolivia Evo Morales was critical of the US decision and accused Guatemala of mocking the international community and ignoring UN resolutions by moving its embassy to Jerusalem.
 He also claimed that "some governments sell their dignity to the empire" for not losing the crumbs of USAID.

 Several national governments responded directly to the opening of the United States Embassy in Jerusalem on May 14, 2018.
 Japan and Malaysia were among those expressing concern that the relocation could escalate tensions, while Russia and Venezuela added that the move contradicted existing international agreements.

 On December 15, 2018, Australia recognized West Jerusalem as the capital of Israel, before withdrawing it again on 17 October 2022.

 Demonstrations and violence

-Protests were held in many places across the world during the weekend of December 16 and 17.
-Crowds in the United States, Pakistan, Netherlands, Germany, Lebanon, Jordan, Australia, Montenegro, Iran, Morocco, Poland, United Kingdom, Greece and Indonesia gathered to protest against the decision.